Aroonie/pcbusiness/README.md

 ## :memo: License ##

-This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.
+This project is under the GNU GPLv3 License.
+For more details, see the LICENSE.md file.

 Made with :heart: by <a href="https://github.com/Aroonie" target="_blank"> Arunan</a>